 Becoming an independent auto damage appraiser isn’t hard when compared to getting a degree or the huge runway other careers have, but it isn’t like getting a job either.
 You must learn a skill by getting trained before you will get a chance to work claims.

-Most of your work, when first getting started, comes from independent auto appraisal firms like ACD, SCA, Nationwide Appraisals, or IA Net.
+Most of your work, when first getting started, comes from independent auto appraisal firms like ACD, SCA, or IA Net.
 Think of these companies as temp agencies that find independent appraisers to handle claims for various insurance companies.
 They are looking for SKILLED appraisers with experience, but don’t let that discourage you there are ways to break into the industry.

 Ways to Learn

-There are a few different ways you can get the experience and skill required by independent appraisal firms so you can qualify for work other than having years of experience working as an appraiser.
+There are a few different ways you can get the experience and skill required by independent appraisal or adjusting firms so you can qualify for work other than having years of experience working as an appraiser.

 - Body Shops – You may have to start out working for free or by sweeping the floors and working your way up at a repair shop, but I know many great IA’s who started at a body shop and learned to estimate auto body damage and the auto body repair process.